 - 2.63 The SFO would bear costs associated with training their staff in relation to the DPA process.
-A Code of Practice for prosecutors is required, which will be produced jointly by the CPS and SFO.
-We have assumed that these costs are minimal.
 They could also incur costs associated with publishing the details of concluded DPAs. - 2.64 The SFO will incur increased costs associated with the early guilty plea cases and CRO cases that become DPAs as these are assumed to be quicker and cheaper than DPAs.
 These costs are estimated to be between £15,000 and £45,000 per year.
 These figures are based on the annualised SFO case costs (calculated using Tables 2 and 3), and the change in the volume of cases that become DPAs (Table 1).
 Costs are calculated by comparing the lower SFO costs that would have been incurred had the cases not become DPAs to the relatively higher costs of a DPA. - 2.65 The prosecutor needs to monitor DPAs robustly and review regular reports from monitors or from commercial organisations directly to ensure compliance of commercial organisations and check for breach.
 This is done on an annual basis by the SFO with current CROs/ prosecution disposals but could be more frequent for DPAs.
-We have not been able to quantify any additional costs. - 2.66 If commercial organisations breach their agreements, the SFO will be required to take action and there could be potential costs involved in extending the duration of DPAs, renegotiating the terms of the DPA, or of prosecuting the original charges.
+We have not been able to quantify any additional costs. - 2.66 The SFO will need to be active enforcers of DPAs.
+If commercial organisations breach their agreements enforcement action will be required and there could be potential costs involved in extending the duration of DPAs, renegotiating the terms of the DPA, or of prosecuting the original charges.
 Should the Court find that a DPA has been breached and impose additional sanctions, there would then be the possibility of appeal proceedings.
 However for the purposes of this impact assessment we assume that no DPAs will be breached and as such no prosecution action will be required.
 This is based on the fact that a negligible number of cases have been prosecuted in the US following a DPA.
 We do however believe that the terms of some DPAs would need to be varied.
-As part of the public consultation, we invited views as to how the terms and conditions of a DPA might be varied.
-The majority of respondents favoured the court maintaining a monitoring and supervisory role in relation to variation, approving amendments that the parties propose, with the exception of minor changes

-2.67 There could be costs associated with appeals if, following a breach of a DPA, the original prosecution is revived; the commercial organisation is convicted and subsequently appeals.
+We are consulting on what extent prosecuting authorities will have power, without judicial involvement, to vary the terms and conditions of the DPA between the parties.
+However we are unable to quantify these impacts. - 2.67 There could be costs associated with appeals if, following a breach of a DPA, the original prosecution is revived; the commercial organisation is convicted and subsequently appeals.
 However, as above, we assume that there are no breaches and therefore no prosecutions that could lead to a conviction and a subsequent appeal.